 Liz’s apple hair mask beauty DIY

-Making your own hair mask can be a blissful way to enjoy a spot of pampering at home.
-Liz’s beauty DIY here is a fantastic way to make use of the goodness of apples.
+Making your own beauty products can be a blissful (and cheaper!) way to enjoy a spot of pampering at home.
+Harness the goodness of autumnal windfalls with Liz’s DIY apple hair mask.

 Choose organic varieties of apples whenever you can, but if not possible, wash your fruit in warm soapy water to remove outer chemical residues such as post-harvest fungicides.